aws-samples/shopfloor-connectivity/docs/targets/aws-kinesis.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

+The Amazon [Kinesis](https://aws.amazon.com/kinesis/) target connector for Shop Floor Connectivity (SFC) enables streaming of industrial device data directly to Amazon Kinesis Data Streams.
+It provides configurable compression, batching , template based data transformations and delivery of device data to Kinesis streams for real-time processing and analytics.

 ## AwsKinesisTargetConfiguration

 AwsKinesisTargetConfiguration extends the type [TargetConfiguration](../core/target-configuration.md) with specific configuration data for sending to a stream for the AWS Kinesis service.
-The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to **"AWS-KINESIS"**
+The [Targets](../core/sfc-configuration.md#targets) configuration element can contain entries of this type, the TargetType of these entries must be set to **"AWS-KINESIS"**

 Requires IAM permission `kinesis:PutRecords` for the stream the data is sent to.